AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 To submit a new support ticket using your Adobe Commerce Account page, follow these steps:

-1. Log in to your Adobe Commerce Account.
+1. Sign in to your Adobe Commerce Account.
 See [detailed instructions](https://experienceleague.adobe.com/docs/commerce-admin/start/commerce-account/commerce-account-create.html?lang=en#create-a-commerce-account) in our user guide.
 1. Click the **Support** tab.

    ![magento_account_support_tab](assets/magento_account_support_tab.png){width="800"}

 1. The Adobe Experience League support page loads for you.
-1. Select **[!UICONTROL Open Ticket]** on the left hand menu.
+1. Select **[!UICONTROL Open Ticket]** from the left-hand menu.
 1. Fill in the fields.
 1. Click **Submit**.